What is verification?

-If your Free Application for Federal Student Aid (FAFSA) is selected for verification, participation in the verification process is mandatory and must occur before most federal and state aid is disbursed.
+If your FAFSA is selected for verification, participation in the verification process is mandatory and must occur before federal and state aid is disbursed.
 Students must submit the required documentation.
 Documents are generally viewed within 24 – 72 hours of receipt.
 Please note that during the process of verification, new or additional information may be required in order to clarify inconsistencies.
-The Office of Scholarships and Financial Aid will contact you via your CVCC student email if additional clarification or documentation is needed.
-You can also check your status in “MYCVCC Portal.”
+The Office of Scholarships and Financial Aid will contact you via your CVCC student e-mail if additional clarification or documentation is needed.
 It is important to respond to any information requests immediately.

 What documents are required to complete the verification process?

-Students and parents should ensure that all documents are signed and the student’s name and student ID is noted on all pages.
+Students and parents should ensure that all documents are signed and the student’s name and ID Number is noted on all pages.

 What is the IRS Data Retrieval Tool (IRS DRT) and why should I use it?

-Per federal regulations, the Office of Scholarships and Financial Aid Office cannot accept copies of tax returns for verification purposes, except in rare, special circumstances.
-Therefore, if tax and income data are requested, students should either update the FAFSA application by using the IRS Data Retrieval Tool within the online FAFSA website or provide an official IRS Tax Return Transcript.
-IRS Data Retrieval is an option within the online Free Application for Federal Student Aid (FAFSA).
-This function may be used to import processed income tax information already within the Internal Revenue Service (IRS) database directly into the FAFSA.
-Students and parents may elect to use IRS Data Retrieval when initially filing a FAFSA.
-They also may file the FAFSA with estimated data, later utilizing IRS Data Retrieval to update the FAFSA after their Federal tax returns have been processed.
-For assistance with the IRS Data Retrieval Tool for the FAFSA, visit the FAFSA HELP webpage and click on “IRS DATA RETRIEVAL TOOL.”
+Per federal regulations, the Office of Scholarships and Financial Aid cannot accept copies of tax returns for verification purposes, except in rare, special circumstances.
+Therefore, if tax and income data are requested, students should either update the FAFSA application by using the IRS DRT within the online FAFSA website or provide an official IRS Tax Return Transcript.
+The IRS DRT may be used to import processed income tax information already within the Internal Revenue Service (IRS) database directly into the FAFSA.
+Students and parents may elect to use IRS DRT when initially filing a FAFSA.
+They also may file the FAFSA with estimated data, later utilizing IRS DRT to update the FAFSA after their Federal tax return has been processed.
+For assistance with the IRS DRT for the FAFSA, visit the FAFSA HELP webpage and click on “IRS DATA RETRIEVAL TOOL.”

 A free IRS Tax Return Transcript may be obtained directly from the IRS by online request or by mail, calling 1-800-908-9946, or by completing and mailing Form 4506-T. Visit the IRS Get Transcript Frequently Asked Questions for more information.